Corey255A1/WunderVisionBlogHugo/content/posts/2023-05-19-Youtube_Playlist_WPF/index.md

 ```

 Things are starting to come together, however the challenge now, is how to interface with the webview from our PlaylistController.
-What I wound up doing was creating a dependency property on the Player contoller for a ICommand, and then bound to that command from the controller class.
+What I wound up doing was creating a dependency property on the Player controller for a ICommand, and then bound to that command from the controller class.

 ```C#
 public ICommand PlayerStatusCommand { get; set; }